Why Probabilistic Forecasting Is Better for Inventory Optimization

 Most real life examples are far more complex than this simple illustration, but the basic concept remains the same.
 Understanding the demand details yields a clearer understanding of the forecast than just averages.
 For instance, in the diagram above, on the left side two forecasts have the same aggregate historical sales.
 Without detailed knowledge of the demand stream, they would result in the same forecast and the same inventory.
 But on the right, the demand details (order patterns) reveal that the two demand streams are quite different, yielding very different forecast uncertainty and very different inventory requirements.

 Nucleus Research says that inventory optimization is best understood as “a form of predictive analytics.”
 They say that best-in-class probabilistic (also referred to as “stochastic”) planning systems do the most accurate job of predicting the amount and type of stock to carry at the item-location level.

-A deterministic approach is particularly inappropriate for planning “long tail’ items such as specialty goods or spare parts.
-That’s because demand for long tail items is intermittent and doesn’t conform to predictions of “average” demand or normal distributions.
+A deterministic approach is particularly inappropriate for forecasting for items with intermittent demand such as specialty goods or spare parts.
+That’s because demand for “long tail” items is intermittent and doesn’t conform to predictions of “average” demand or normal distributions.
 So demand details make all the difference.

 Real life examples of companies using probability-based planning systems abound.
-Consumer giant P&G recently moved to a probabilistic forecasting tool to plan its complex Global Distributor Markets (GDM) supply chain that serves emerging and challenger markets (Read the blog here).
+Consumer giant P&G recently moved to a probabilistic forecasting tool to plan its complex Global Distributor Markets (GDM) supply chain that serves emerging and challenger markets.
+Read the P&G supply chain story here.